Finding oil on your spark plugs can mean bad news for your engine, but don't panic yet, as it may not be as bad as you think.

 How To Fix Oil On Spark Plugs

 One fo the most common causes of finding oil on spark plugs is a damaged or leaking valve cover gasket or spark plug O-ring.
-Here's a brief explanation of how to change them.
+Below is a brief explanation of how to change them.
+Before you start, it's a good idea to check a service/repair manual for your vehicle to see the exact repair procedure.
+Also make sure you have all of the correct parts and necessary tools before starting.
+I recommend using a torque wrench for tightening bolts during reassembly.

 > Preliminary steps: ensure that the ignition switch is off and then disconnect the vehicle battery.
 Detaching the negative terminal is usually enough.